Comfort Was Never Meant to Be the Goal

 After responsibility carried.

-Comfort becomes restoration.
+Then comfort becomes restoration.

 But when comfort becomes the compass, direction disappears.

-Decisions begin to revolve around:
+Decisions begin to revolve around one question:

 “What feels easiest?”